robertdevore/back-in-stock-notifications/README.md

 - Customers can join a waitlist on a product's single page.
 - The waitlist form captures the customer's email, saving it to the waitlist database table.
+- The plugin enqueues JavaScript only on out-of-stock single product pages, optimizing performance.

 ### 2. Notifying Customers